wyda/solaredge_modbus/README.md

 # solaredge_modbus
-modbus client to communicate with a solaredge device. wip
+modbus client to communicate with a solaredge inverter. wip